hanfeisun/MISP/README.md

 Introduction
 ===========

 MISP is a bioinformatics tool for matching position weight matrices (PWM) against DNA sequences.
 It uses an efficient matrix matching algorithm based on [MOODS](https://www.cs.helsinki.fi/group/pssmfind/) but is implemented by C instead of C++.
 The tool is integrated into a software package called [BETA](http://cistrome.org/BETA/) (Binding and expression target analysis).
+The related work is [published](http://www.nature.com/nprot/journal/v8/n12/full/nprot.2013.150.html) by Nature Protocol.

 Install